Black Sea campaigns (1941–1944): Romanian Navy

-Romanian naval forces in the Black Sea consisted of four destroyers, four torpedo boats, eight submarines, three minelayers, one submarine tender, three gunboats and one training ship.
+Romanian naval forces in the Black Sea consisted of four destroyers, six torpedo boats, eight submarines, three minelayers, one submarine tender, three gunboats and one training ship.

 Germany

 As Turkey was neutral during World War II, the Axis could not transfer warships to the Black Sea via the Bosphorus.
 The Montreux Convention, signed only a few years earlier, allowed Turkey to close the straits to all military traffic.
-Hitler offered to sell Turkey a few submarines so they could legally gain passage to Black Sea, in a way not too different than the scheme successfully employed to pull Turkey into WWI.
+Hitler offered to sell Turkey a few submarines so they could legally gain passage to the Black Sea, in a way not too different than the scheme successfully employed to pull Turkey into WWI.
 Turkey refused.
 However, several small ships were transferred from the North Sea via rail, street and canal networks to the Danube.
 These included six Type IIB U-boats of the 30th U-boat Flotilla which were disassembled and shipped to Romania along the Danube.
 They were then re-assembled at the Romanian Galați shipyard in late 1942 and afterwards sent to Constanța.
-The Germans also transported 10 S-boats (Schnellboote) and 23 R-boats (Räumboote) via the Danube and built armed barges and KTs (Kriegstransporter, literally war transports) in the captured Nikolayev Shipyards in Mykolaiv.
+The Germans also transported 10 S-boats (Schnellboote) and 23 R-boats (Räumboote) via the Danube and built armed barges and KTs (Kriegstransporter, literally war transports) in the captured Nikolayev Shipyards in Nikolayev.
 Some ships were obtained in Romania, Bulgaria and Hungary, and then converted to serve the German cause, such as the S-boat tender Romania, the minelayer Xanten and the anti-submarine trawler UJ-115 Rosita.
 Additional vessels were built in German or local shipyards, captured from Soviets, or transferred from the Mediterranean nominally as merchant ships.
 In total, the German naval forces in the Black Sea mainly amounted to 6 coastal submarines, 16 S-boats, 23 R-boats, 26 submarine chasers and over 100 MFP barges.
 The German Black Sea fleet ultimately operated hundreds of medium and small warships or auxiliaries before its self-destruction immediately prior to the defection of Bulgaria.
 Very few vessels were able to make good their escape via the Danube.